 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 Family Policy Compliance Office

 Upon request, Thomas Nelson Community College may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.

 Notice Regarding Directory Information

 FERPA designates certain information as “directory information”, which may be released upon request without the student’s express written consent.
-It is the policy of the College not to publish a student directory; however; name, address, telephone number, major/field of study, dates of attendance, degrees and awards received, and names of previous institutions attended can be released upon request unless a student notifies the Office of Enrollment Services by the end of the first week of classes that such directory information should remain confidential.
+It is the policy of the College not to publish a student directory; however; name, major/field of study, dates of attendance, degrees and awards received, and names of previous institutions attended can be released upon request unless a student notifies the Office of Enrollment Services by the end of the first week of classes that such directory information should remain confidential.